 The above uses and existing infrastructure at the site are described in greater detail in Section 2.2.

 The topography of Latrobe Regional Airport land and the surrounding area is relatively flat, with the exception of rising ground to the north east.

-The vegetation at the site has been somewhat disturbed during the development of the airport.
-However, vegetation is present, particularly around the terminal.
+The vegetation at the site has been disturbed during the development of the airport.